 Best time to travel to Prague

 The best time to pack your bags and go to Prague is from late February to June, when the temperature is mild.
-Summer is warm, bordering hot, but attracts many more tourists, which results in high prices and demand.
-Winter is scenic with Christmas hanging by, but its wise to only do a winter trip if you enjoy the snow.
+Summer is warm, bordering hot, but attracts many more tourists, which results in high prices and raised demand.
+Winter is scenic with Christmas hanging by, but it’s wise to only try a winter trip if you enjoy the snow.
 And hot cocoa, of course.

 You’ll love Prague if…

 Castles and churches built in Medieval-Gothic style have a captivating beauty.